mikkotenni/publictransportation/README.md

-# Getting Started with Create React App
+# Getting Started with this application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please clone repository to preferred location, browse to that folder and run `npm install`.
+Then you are ready to run application in development mode.

 ## Available Scripts